dfhoughton/jobrog/README.md

 If you have to keep a log of activity for billing purposes you often need to keep distinct bins for different accounts, overhead versus work for a particular client, etc. In addition you may need to keep track of different projects or subcategories within a particular account.
-I find it useful, therefore, to a major category tag and one or more minor category tags with every task.
+I find it useful, therefore, to use a major category tag and one or more minor category tags with every task.
 Typically a non-overhead task consists of a major category, such as `sb`, a minor billing category, such as `cs`, and a github issue number.
 Then when I need to add items to my time sheet I type